Podcast Pulse: The Best Audio Journalism

 “Embedded”

 On NPR’s “Embedded,” host Kelly McEvers and her crew choose a story from the news and dive deep.
 The title comes from the idea of a reporter embedding themselves with a group of people to get a deeper understanding of a story.
 Their multi-episode explorations, including detailed interviews with the people closest to the stories they’re covering, are some of the best reporting you’ll hear on any podcast.
 Find out what it was like to survive a shooting at a local newspaper, watch the rise of Mitch McConnell’s political career, hear from coal miners in Appalachia, navigate a tense war between two biker gangs and so much more.
-“Embedded” really feels like a podcast that can go anywhere and do anything, and it’s a privilege to be along for the ride.
+“Embedded” feels like a podcast that can go anywhere and do anything, and it’s a privilege to be along for the ride.

 “30 for 30”